thejohncrafter/JDSL/README.md

 Note :

-Ce projet a été abandonné, mais vous pouvez quand même l'utiliser si vois voulez ;) !
+Ce projet a été abandonné, mais vous pouvez quand même l'utiliser si vous voulez ;) !

 This project has been abandoned, but you can us it if you want ;) !